Deploy Flower on Multiple Machines with Docker Compose¶

 directory, the

-certificates, and your Flower project to the remote machine.
+file of your Flower project to the remote

 For example, you can use scp